andrea-diaz/andrea-diaz.github.io/_pages/about.md

 <b style="color: #580d5e">¡Hola! </b>  Welcome to my personal website.

-I am currently working as a postdoctoral researcher at the [Laboratoire d'Etude des Mécanismes Cognitifs](https://emc.univ-lyon2.fr/), in Lyon, France.

-Our current project focuses on the cognitive and neural correlates of memory maintenance mechanisms.
-Specifically, what strategies do we use when we apply attentional refreshing to maintain information in working memory.
+I am currently living in Lyon, France; working on a project that focuses on the cognitive and neural correlates of memory maintenance mechanisms.
+Specifically investigating the strategies that we use when we apply attentional refreshing to maintain information in working memory.

 ## <b style="color:#580d5e">It's all about cognition and the building blocks of learning...</b>